jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 We did a horseback riding in the evening.
 We were the last group and the group was only the guide and us.

 ## Day 7, 8 - Cades Cove
 Our final stay in the national park was the Cades Cove, which was also the busiest district in the park.
 It is a 10-mile loop with multiple view points.
-We went there at the right time and was lucky to see mother bears leading two or three curbs several times.
+We went there at the right time and were lucky to see mother bears leading two or three cubs several times.
 Because of that, driving was painfully slow.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23742.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23730.JPG" />

 We biked the loop with rental bikes the next day, and stopped in churches, local ancient houses, and <b>Abrams Falls</b>.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23765.JPG" />

-It was so hot during that two days that we had all the ice creams for the whole year.
+It was so hot during that two days that we had all the ice cream for the whole year.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMG_5479.JPG" />

 ## Day 9, 10 - Deep Creek